harrietrc/loadimpact-docs/jekyll/_v4/overview/product-overview.md

 ## k6

 An open source load testing tool where you script your tests in ES6 JavaScript.
 To learn more about k6 head over to the [k6 repo on Github](https://github.com/loadimpact/k6).
-To learn more about k6 test scripting head on over to the [test scripting]({{ site.baseurl}}{% link _v4/test-scripting/intro.md %}) section.
+To learn more about k6 test scripting head on over to the [test scripting examples]({{ site.baseurl}}/4.0/examples/) section.

 ## LoadImpact Insights